Skip down to main content

 • How far should policy-makers and regulators intervene when new technologies radically transform existing business models and social structures?

-• In which ways has the Internet transformed the nature of policy and regulation to govern ICT’s?
+• In which ways has the Internet, Artificial Intelligence, Generative AI and other emergent technologies transformed the nature of policy and regulation to govern innovation?

-• How are debates about security, identity and intellectual property being reshaped by Internet technologies?
+• How are debates about free speech, data protection and equality being reshaped by Internet technologies and Artificial Intelligence?

-• To what extent do legal and regulatory issues need to be re-thought in view of the fact that Internet technologies often cross national boundaries?
+• To what extent do legal and regulatory issues need to be re-thought in view of the fact that new technologies often cross national boundaries?

-• How far can regulation shape the ‘code’ of the Internet?
+• How far can regulation shape the design and development of Internet technologies and Artificial Intelligence?

-• What can previous disruptive technologies such as the Gutenberg press and telegraph -and the policy debates that surrounded them – tell us about the impact of the Internet?
+• What can previous disruptive technologies such as the Gutenberg press and telegraph -and the policy debates that surrounded them – tell us about the impact of new tech?

 Course Objectives

-This multi-disciplinary course will expose students to basic communications and computer science materials on the core technological principles of the Internet, as well as more traditional social science materials such as public policy documents and reports as well as academic texts.
-In order to reinforce students’ appreciation of the importance of adopting a technologically-informed approach to studying the Internet, the course will cover several key policy debates such as content regulation, privacy and security and Internet governance, in each case identifying the extent to which the range of policy options is narrowed or expanded by fast-moving technological innovation, and shifts in public policy and regulation.
-This will, in addition, enable students to appreciate the broader implications and relevance of academic study in this field.
+This course will expose students to basic legal papers, public policy documents and reports as well as more traditional social science texts.
+In order to reinforce students’ appreciation of the importance of adopting a technologically-informed approach to studying the Internet and other technologies, the course will cover several key EU and US policy debates such as content moderation, human rights protection and big tech governance, in each case identifying the extent to which the range of policy options is narrowed or expanded by fast-moving technological innovation, and shifts in public policy and regulation.
+This will enable students to appreciate the broader implications and relevance of academic study in this field.

 Learning Outcomes